usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-installprofile.rst

 .. warning:: If you create a user and list it as part of a specific group, you must then also create the group; otherwise the image generation will fail.

-To add a group to an appliance install profile:
+To add a group to a Linux-based appliance install profile:

 	1. Select the appliance template you want to modify.
 	2. From the ``Stack`` page, click on ``Install Profile`` in the toolbox.